2025-03-21

 In most cases, the following documents can prove the holder’s identity:

-Palestinians who have resided in countries other than those listed above can only prove their identity with a passport or identification document if, due to their birth or long-term residence in the country in question, they can be considered known to the authorities there.
+Palestinians who have resided in countries other than those listed above can only prove their identity with a passport or identity document if, due to their birth or long-term residence in the country in question, they can be considered known to the authorities there.

 A Palestinian travel document issued by the Palestinian Authority to a person who has resided outside the Palestinian Territories cannot adequately prove the holder’s identity, according to the Swedish Migration Agency.